How Monitoring Environmental Factors Can Optimize Medical Equipment Performance

 This is the first blog in a two-part series.
 We will kick off the series by introducing Environmental Variable Monitoring (EVM) and use cases.
 Let’s dive in.

 Not to be confused with environmental monitoring for pharmaceuticals, EVM continuously samples environmental machine log data (such as fan speed, air temperature, and more) to provide insights into the external conditions in which the medical imaging equipment is operating.
 These external conditions are directly correlated to the health of medical imaging equipment.
-Sensors measure key factors – such temperature, humidity and current flow – and EVM systems instantly notify maintenance teams of any issues and their priority level.
+Sensors measure key factors – such as temperature, humidity, and current flow – and EVM systems instantly notify maintenance teams of any issues and their priority level.

 Take chillers, for example.
 Imaging equipment produces a lot of heat, which can lead to damage if not properly cooled.
 Chillers use cryogens – substances used to produce very low temperatures, such as helium or nitrogen – to cool components that are prone to overheating.
 Imaging equipment cannot operate without the temperature regulation of chillers.
 EVM monitors the operational status of chillers and alerts equipment managers to the issue before it results in downtime.